oletizi/avi-k8s-test/README.md

 ## Description

-A collection of ansible configuration files and bash scripts used to test setting up Avi Vantage for use in front of a Kubernetes cluster.
+A tutorial kit to test running an Avi Vantage Controller in front of a Kuberetes cluster.

+## Purpose

+*TODO*

+## Requirements
+* A host capable of running a small Ubuntu docker image
+* A Google Cloud Platform account with the ability to instantiate Google Compute Engine instances and create Google Kubernetes Engine clusters

-## Procedure
+## Procedure Overview

-### Prepare an Ansible configuration host
+All of the configuration and deployment will be done inside an Ubuntu docker container with all the necessary packages installed.

+This project directory is mounted inside the container at /home/ubuntu/avi-k8s-test; should you with to make changes to scripts or configuration, you may do so from the docker host machine and they will also appear in the configuration container.

 1. Install docker

-1. Start the configuration container:
+1. Start and login to the configuration container:

-    ``docker/localhost/run.sh``

-1. Log into the configuration container:

-    ``docker exec -it avi-k8s-test-localhost bash``
+    ``bin/00-start-config-container.sh``

-1. From the configuration container, install the gcloud CLI:
+1. From the configuration container, install and configure the gcloud CLI:

-    ``/home/ubuntu/avi-k8s-test/bin/00-install-gcloud.sh``
+    ``/home/ubuntu/avi-k8s-test/bin/01-install-gcloud.sh``

    Follow the directions to login to your gcloud account and set your default project and zone

 1. From the configuration container, create the test Kubernetes cluster:

-    ``/home/ubuntu/avi-k8s-test/bin/gke/02-config-cluster.sh``
+    ``/home/ubuntu/avi-k8s-test/bin/02-create-cluster.sh``

+  This may take a minute or so.

+1. Once the Kubernetes cluster is created, configure the cluster:

+    ``/home/ubuntu/avi-k8s-test/bin/03-configure-cluster.sh``

+   This applies appropriate permissions to the cluster's default service account and stores the service account's credential token in a local file for use by Ansible.

-1. Create a Google compute instance to serve as host for the Avi controller:
+1. Create a Google Compute Engine instance to serve as host for the Avi controller:

-    ``/home/ubuntu/avi-k8s-test/bin/01-create-controller-host-gcp.sh``

-1. Update ssh config to enable login to controller host:
-4. Manually add entry in /etc/sudoers.d/<username> to allow password-less sudo for ansible tasks
-5. Run controller host initialization script to prepare for controller installation (see below).
-Installs python and docker.
-6. Run install controller script (see below).
-Runs ansible playbook to install controller on controller host.
-7. Run controller initialization script (see below).
-Runs ansible playbook to configure the controller.
-8. (Optional) Run reset-controller host script to prior to restarting procedure at step 6 above.
+    ``/home/ubuntu/avi-k8s-test/bin/04-create-controller-host.sh``

+   This may take a minute or so.

+1. Gather the Kubernetes cluster master endpoint IP address, the Avi Controller IP address, and the Avi Controller hostname into a temporary configuration file: ``/home/ubuntu/.avi-demo-config``

+    ``/home/ubuntu/avi-k8s-test/bin/05-gather-config.sh``

+1. Test the Kubernetes cluster service account token:

+    ``/home/ubuntu/avi-k8s-test/bin/test-service-token.sh``

+    *TODO: rename this script so it sorts properly*

+1. Prepare the Avi Controller host for installation:

+    ``/home/ubuntu/avi-k8s-test/bin/06-config-controller-host.sh``

+1. Install the Avi Controller on the Controller host:

+    ``/home/ubuntu/avi-k8s-test/bin/07-install-controller.sh``

+   This may take a minute or so while the Controller docker image is pulled onto the host.

+   *TODO: add support for waiting until the controller is ready before moving on to the next step.*

+1. Configure the Avi Controller to work with the Kubernetes cluster:

+    ``/home/ubuntu/avi-k8s-test/bin/08-config-controller.sh <default admin password>``

+   ***NOTE:** This **stil** doesn't work properly.
+Now that this process is relatively foolproof and the configuration is stable, please fork this repo and add the magic words so this step will work.
+Thanks in advance.*